 Ohio National Guard Event Strengthens Employer-Employee Relationships

 There were approximately 50 employers represented; many brought their service member employees with them.
-After a brief overview and video, we were transported on a bus to another area of the base where we got to mingle with members of the Red Horse squadron.
+After a brief overview and video, we were transported on a bus to another area of the base where we got to mingle with members of the Red Horse Squadron.
 (A side note: The Red Horse squadrons – an acronym for Rapid Engineer Deployable Heavy Operational Repair Squadron Engineers – are self-sustaining engineering and construction units that provide support for other military units worldwide.)Two Red Horse members standing in front of their truck

 We were offered rides on various military vehicles, including a Humvee, and were given an opportunity to chat with some of the service members.
 Later, we watched demonstrations of some of the tactical equipment and listened to a presentation about the Red Horse squadrons.
 The day culminated with a ride in a Chinook helicopter!